-A SIREN number is your business unique ID number.
+A SIREN number is your unique French business identification number.
 This 9 digit number will be requested by all French administration when dealing with you, e.g. URSSAF, RSI, Impot, etc. It is a proof that you are a fully registered French business, listed on the national business directory - répertoire national des entreprises.
 Your SIREN number will be issued by INSEE (national institute of statistics), when you register your business.

 How do I get a SIRET number?